Dhanasekar-S/Aishwarya-NR.github.io/Experiences.md

 layout: page
 title: Experiences
 ---
+<h3> Research Intern: IIIT-Delhi |Winter-2016</h3>

+- Working as Research Intern in IIIT-D under the guidance of Professor <a href="http://precog.iiitd.edu.in/people/pk/Home.html"> PK </a>
+- Project : Understanding Sociological Vulnerability of ISIS Partonisers on Twitter

 <h3> IBM I-CARE Poster Presentation | 2016</h3>

 - "A Societal Sentiment Analysis: Predicting the Values and Ethics of Individuals by Analysing Social Media Content" Poster awarded **runner up prize** at  <a href="http://icare2016.mybluemix.net/poster.html"> IBM I-CARE, 2016 </a> at MSRIT Bangalore